Drain Fly Facts

 These pests are particularly likely to be found in bathrooms and kitchens, typically getting into homes through:

 These pests are a nuisance because they infest in large numbers.
 Once inside, drain flies may plug pipes and spread bacteria from the filth they live in, possibly contaminating food in the process.
 These pests, even though they live in filth, are not known to spread any disease to humans.

 As with most flies, the most noticeable sign of drain flies are the adults.
 They typically are seen resting on the walls in bathrooms or near the breeding materials.
 Larvae also may be observed wriggling in the breeding material.

-Drain fly larvae pupate and emerge as mature adults with six legs, a pair of wings and antennae.
+After the larvae mature, they will pupate or rest until they emergence as adults.
+The adult is the only life stage usually observed.
 Adult drain flies usually live about two weeks, but newly emerged adults rapidly replace them.
-Adult drain flies are also known as moth flies due to their appearance: they are small and furry with large, ovoid wings and prominent antennae.
+These flies are also known as moth flies due to their appearance: they are small and furry with large, ovoid wings and prominent antennae.